LaurieDacosta94/chat-1-2-/README.md

    - Create a new **Static Site**.
    - Point it at this repository (or upload the build artifacts).
    - Use `index.html` as the publish directory root.
+3. If your frontend is served from a different origin than the API, set the `<body data-api-base="…">` attribute in `index.html` to the backend URL (for example `https://your-backend.example.com`).

 ### Backend
 1. Install dependencies: